spithash/nginx-logresolver/README.md

 - `getent` for hostname resolution
 - `grc` (optional, for colored output)
 - `tail`
-- Access to your Nginx logs (default: `/var/log/nginx/infocopy-access.log`, `/var/log/nginx/infocopy-error.log`, and `/var/log/fail2ban.log` — update as needed)
+- Access to your Nginx logs (default: `/var/log/nginx/access.log` — update as needed)

 ## Installation